STA L81: Combination of thermogravimetry and differential scanning calorimetry

 Wide temperature range

--150 °C to 2400 °C The LINSEIS STA instruments can be equipped with up to two furnaces at the same time.
-A broad variety of different furnaces are available to enable measurements in the widest temperature range on the market.
+-150 °C to 2400 °C – LINSEIS STA devices can be equipped with up to two furnaces simultaneously.
+A wide selection of different furnace types enables measurements in the largest temperature range available on the market.

 Sample robot

-Our STA L81 can be equiped with a proven sample robot for unattended sample measurements for highest throughput.
+Our STA L81 can be equipped with a proven sample robot that enables unattended sample measurements – for maximum sample throughput.

 Vacuum and controlled atmosphere

-- Supports high vacuum, inert, reducing, oxidizing, or humidified atmospheres
+- Supports high vacuum as well as inert, reducing, oxidizing or humidified atmospheres

-- Optional pressurization up to 5 bar overpressure
+- Optionally, pressurization with up to 5 bar overpressure is possible

-- Analysis of certain corrosive conditions with precautions
+- The analysis of certain corrosive conditions can be realized with appropriate precautions

 Integrated LINSEIS platform

-The integrated LINSEIS software offers a comprehensive solution, combining both hardware and software for maximum process security and precision.
-By providing a unified platform, it ensures seamless integration of components and devices from external partners, resulting in a highly robust system.
+The integrated LINSEIS software offers a comprehensive solution that combines hardware and software for maximum process reliability and precision.
+The standardized platform enables seamless integration of components and devices from external partners – for a particularly robust and reliable overall system.

 +1 (609) 223 2070